FFIU Case Study: Foreclosure Rescue Scheme With an Investment Property Scheme

-Freddie Mac, through its Fraud Investigation Unit (FIU), remains committed to helping the mortgage industry fight fraud.
-Our FIU helps identify and prevent fraudulent mortgage schemes and creates awareness of fraud trends among industry constituents.
-Below is an FIU case study that provides insight into how foreclosure rescue schemes and investment property schemes can easily victimize borrowers who are in financial trouble.
+Freddie Mac, through its Financial Fraud Investigation Unit (FFIU), remains committed to helping the mortgage industry fight fraud.
+Our FFIU helps identify and prevent fraudulent mortgage schemes and creates awareness of fraud trends among industry constituents.
+Below is an FFIU case study that provides insight into how foreclosure rescue schemes and investment property schemes can easily victimize borrowers who are in financial trouble.

 What is a foreclosure rescue scheme?